A Dallas Cowboys football blog

 Running backs are hard to figure out.
 It not only depends on the market but also the health and age of the player.
 Even still, almost all of the league devalues the position, believing you can get value any time, anywhere.
 But what happens when you’ve got a generational talent who could become Hall Of Fame worthy one day?

 In his first three seasons, Ezekiel Elliott led the league in rushing twice in three years, being suspended six games in 2017.
-Despite that, he's currently only the 10th highest paid in the league.
+Despite that, he’s currently only the 10th highest paid running back in the league.
 In fact, only three running backs make over $10 million per year.

 • Todd Gurley ($14,375,000 per year) is coming off an injury and his knees may never be the same again;